TyphooN-/MQL5-NNFX-Risk_Management_System/SIMULATION.md

 11. **DarwinIA magnetism**: Extreme return/drawdown ratio attracts maximum allocation
 12. **Performance fees**: 15% of profits on up to 875K EUR allocated capital

-**The strategy holds 110x more short lots than a pure short could afford.
+**The strategy holds 94x more short lots than a pure short could afford.
+Net-based margin means the heavily hedged position (net 600 on 71.6K gross) requires only $53K margin — ML starts at 62.4%.
 The hedge makes this possible by neutralizing directional risk while the EA systematically strips the hedge away, growing net short exposure at minimum cost until the position is pure short.
-The longs are not a profit source — they are a cost to remove (~$900K).
-The profit comes entirely from the shorts' floating P/L as net short exposure grows ($3,907,240 at $0).
+The longs are not a profit source — they are a cost to remove (~$710K).
+The profit comes entirely from the shorts' floating P/L as net short exposure grows ($3,212,900 at $0).
 Bounces make trimming cheaper (longs closer to breakeven), and drops make the shorts print harder.
-With 41.2K longs to unwind and settings at 66/56 (set and forget — tighten only when actively monitoring or as gross drops, 15s PROTECT cooldown, 1000 max fires), the unwind targets completion by SOL ~$30-40.
-Once pure short, DOGE opened at max size and everything rides to $0 in the VaR compression spiral.
+With 35.5K longs to unwind and settings at 65/56 (15s PROTECT cooldown, 1000 max fires), the key constraint is that each trim grows net → increases margin → drops ML.
+Trimming must be paced to match equity growth from net short P/L. Once pure short, DOGE opened at max size and everything rides to $0 in the VaR compression spiral.
 Then flip long SOL from the bottom and ride the next cycle up.**